pythonwithalex/Spring2015/week2/conditionals.md

     indented code
 ````

-+ In an if/else statement, statements are checked in the natural reading order.
++ In an if/else statement, statements are checked in the same way you would read them, top to bottom
 + Whever there is an `if` or `elif`, there is a condition being tested.
 + If that condition being tested evaluates to True, the block's code runs.
-+ After an `if` statement runs, python looks for more `if`s, and if they exist, it runs them. if they don't, it exits the `if else` block.
++ After an `if` statement runs, python looks for more `if`s, and if they exist, it runs them. if they don't, it exits the block.
++ `ifs` are mutually exclusive from `elifs` and `elses`, they never both run
-+ `if`s are not mutually exclusive, meaning you can run multiple `ifs`
++ `if`s are not mutually exclusive with themselves, meaning you can run multiple `ifs`
 + `elif` and `else` are mutually exclusive.
 After one of these runs, we exit the `if else` block.

 You can check for some condition and act accordingly with just a single if: